evaldasstu/zonalmaps/README.md

 ![Build and deploy CI](https://github.com/evaldasstu/zonalmaps/workflows/Build%20and%20deploy%20CI/badge.svg)

+## Work in Progress

+This is work in progress.
+Check towards the end of May for the 1.0 release.

 ## Overview

 Zonal Maps creates embeddable maps with location markers using data from [Google Sheets](https://www.google.com/sheets/about/) spreadsheets.
 It has a powerful **zoning feature** which allows assigning object sets to geographical areas and automatically displays boundaries of such zones.